 How to improve your soft skills

-There are two key ways you can help improve your soft skills:
+Here are several ways you can improve your soft skills:

-- Pick a soft skill you want to improve and practice it consistently.
+1. Pick a skill you want to improve and practice it consistently

 You can improve any soft skill if you make it a practice.
 Most soft skills are a matter of routine.
 For example, you can practice dependability both on the job and at home by improving punctuality (showing up to work or events on time or early, for example) and starting on projects at work earlier so you can complete them ahead of schedule.

-- Observe and mimic the positive soft skills you see in others.
+2. Observe and mimic the positive soft skills you see in others

 There are likely professionals you know or work with who have strengths in various soft skills.
 You may be able to develop integral soft skills by observing the practices of others and incorporating them into your own daily routine.